-"Minimum Redemption", a minimum redemption (whether initial or subsequent) for Shares of any class as set out in the relevant Supplement, or as may be determined from time to time by the Directors.
+"Minimum Redemption", a minimum redemption (whether initial or subsequent) for Shares of any class as set out in the relevant Supplement or as may be determined from time to time by the Directors.

-"Minimum Subscription", a minimum subscription (whether initial or subsequent) for Shares of any class as set out in the relevant Supplement, or as may be determined from time to time by the Directors.
+"Minimum Subscription", a minimum subscription (whether initial or subsequent) for Shares of any class as set out in the relevant Supplement or as may be determined from time to time by the Directors.

-"Money Market Funds Regulation", Regulation (EU) 2017/1131 of the European Parliament and of the Council of 14 June 2017 on money market funds as same may be amended, supplemented or reenacted from time to time.
+"Money Market Funds Regulation", Regulation (EU) 2017/1131 of the European Parliament and of the Council of 14 June 2017 on money market funds as same may be amended, supplemented or reenacted from time to time;

-"Net Asset Value", in respect of any Fund, the net asset value of a Fund or, where applicable, of a class of Shares, determined in accordance with the Articles.
+"Net Asset Value", the net asset value of a Fund or, where applicable, of a class of Shares, determined in accordance with the Articles.

-"Net Asset Value per Share", the Net Asset Value divided by the number of Shares of the relevant Fund.
-Where there is more than one class of Shares per Fund, the Net Asset Value per Share per class will be the Net Asset Value per Share attributable to each class divided by the number Shares in issue in that class.
+"Net Asset Value per Share", the Net Asset Value divided by the number of Shares of the relevant Fund subject to such adjustment, if any, as may be required where there is more than one class of Shares in the Fund.